dcooney/ajax-load-more/README.txt

 = 2.8.2 =
 * FIX - Fixed issue with the passing of ALM template variables to Theme Repeaters add-on.
 * FIX - Fixed issue shortcode builder returning an error when loading custom taxonomies.
-* NEW - Added new almDone() function that is dispatched after all posts have been loaded. $.fn.almDone(alm)
+* NEW - Added new almDone() function that is dispatched after all posts have been loaded. almDone(alm)

 = 2.8.1.2 =